 How do you manage the process effectively?
 In our work with industry professionals and subject matter experts in IT modernization, change management, agile delivery, and emerging technologies, we have identified the following pragmatic strategies to help early childhood agencies move beyond strategic planning to execution.

-1) Identify problems to envision outcomes—know where you want to go
+Identify problems to envision outcomes—know where you want to go

-2) Inventory and assess—know what you have
+Take inventory and assess—know what you have

-There has been a huge organizational investment in your workforce, processes, and technologies.
-Preserve what works and modernize what holds you back.
+You may have made significant investments in your workforce, processes, and technologies.
+Collaborate with your IT team to assess the following areas and preserve what works and modernize what holds you back.

 - Technology: What does a portfolio analysis reveal about the current state of your technology, systems, and architecture?
 Identify functionality, vulnerabilities, operational costs, and compliance issues.

-- Culture: Do you have executive backing and trust from key agency stakeholders?
+- Culture: Do you have the backing and trust from key agency stakeholders?
 Do you have the mechanisms to create change?
 How engaged are stakeholders?
 How transparent, open, and collaborative are your internal teams?

-3) Prioritize and prepare—know where you want to start
+Prioritize and prepare—know where you want to start

-4) Manage lean and start small—make progress early and often
+Manage lean and start small—make progress early and often

 A pragmatic approach borrows from lean startup principles and the agile mindset.
 Start small to show success early through quick wins and measurable outcomes.